Xilinx/PYNQ/README.md

 ## Contribute

 Contributions to this repository are welcomed.
-Please refer to <a href="https://github.com/Xilinx/PYNQ/blob/master/CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a> for a list of instructions on how to improve PYNQ.
+Please refer to <a href="https://github.com/Xilinx/PYNQ/blob/master/CONTRIBUTING.md" target="_blank">CONTRIBUTING.md</a> for how to improve PYNQ.

 ## Support